Gerosullivan/Pangur/context/spec.md

 - **Deterrence Calculation**
   - At phase start, entrants = `max(6 - Meowge, 0)`.
 Remove deterred mice from the queue in a single summary step (one frame) and log the scare total.
 - **Placement Algorithm**
-  - Process gates left-to-right (`B5`, `C5`, `D5`).
-Skip a gate entirely if a cat currently occupies it.
+  - Process entrances left-to-right (`B5`, `C5`, `D5`).
+Skip an entrance entirely if a cat currently occupies it.
-  - For each gate, flood-fill the “mouse line”: start on the gate cell, then traverse orthogonally through any connected chain of mice or empty cells, stopping only when a cat blocks the path or the board edge is reached.
+  - For each entrance, flood-fill the “mouse line”: start on that cell, then traverse orthogonally through any connected chain of mice or empty cells, stopping only when a cat blocks the path or the board edge is reached.
 Every empty tile discovered along that traversal becomes a placement candidate — effectively letting the incoming mouse append to the end (or branches) of the existing mouse snake.
-  - Example: if a mouse already sits on `D5`, the traversal steps to `D4`, `D3`, `D2`, `E5`, etc., exposing empty cells like `C4`, `D3`, `D2`, or `E1` as valid drop points even though the gate itself is occupied.
+  - Example: if a mouse already sits on `D5`, the traversal steps to `D4`, `D3`, `D2`, `E5`, etc., exposing empty cells like `C4`, `D3`, `D2`, or `E1` as valid drop points even though the entrance itself is occupied.
-  - Rank the candidate cells by (1) shadow tiles first, (2) fewest steps away from the gate along the mouse line, then (3) board order (A→E, bottom→top) for determinism.
+  - Rank the candidate cells by (1) shadow tiles first, (2) fewest steps away from the entrance along the mouse line, then (3) board order (A→E, bottom→top) for determinism.
-  - Place entering mice by consuming ranked cells from the current gate before moving to the next.
+  - Place entering mice by consuming ranked cells from the current entrance before moving to the next.
 Continue cycling until all entrants are placed or no legal cells remain.
 If there are more entrants than legal cells, delete the excess mice (they fail to infiltrate), giving the cats the advantage for that wave.
 - **Stepper Presentation**
-  - Frame order: Meowge summary (including total scared), **one combined frame for all scared mice fleeing**, then one frame per placement describing gate + destination.
+  - Frame order: Meowge summary (including total scared), **one combined frame for all scared mice fleeing**, then one frame per placement describing entrance + destination.
   - Final frame increments the wave counter, keeps the “Next Wave” lane at six icons, and returns control to the cat phase.

 ## 8. Special Cells & Modifiers

 - **Board + Initial Mice JSON**
-  - `src/data/boardLayout.json` enumerates every cell with a `terrain` tag (`shadow`, `gate`, `interior`) and optional `entry` block.
+  - `src/data/boardLayout.json` enumerates every cell with a `terrain` tag (`shadow`, `gate` for entrance cells, `interior`) and optional `entry` block.
 Entry metadata captures `direction` (`north`, `south`, `east`, `west`) and the number of mice queued outside that perimeter cell on turn 1.
   - `src/data/initialMice.json` lists resident mouse seeds with `cell` + optional `tier` (defaults to `1`).
 Each entry spawns a single mouse on that cell at game start; duplicate or invalid cells fail fast at load time.
 Use higher tiers (e.g., `3`) to pre-place upgraded `3/3` mice.
   - The loaders validate that entry cells live on the perimeter and that their direction matches the side they touch; invalid layouts fail fast at build time.
   - UI + gameplay both hydrate directly from these files: updating `incomingMice` changes queue sizing/placement, and editing `initialMice.json` changes resident spawns with no code changes.

 - **Meow Zones**
-  - Only the open gates `B5`, `C5`, and `D5` emit meow.
+  - Only the open entrances `B5`, `C5`, and `D5` emit meow.
 A cat must stand on one of these cells for its meow value to count toward Meowge.
   - Meow numbers render with a blue glow when active.
-Cats off-gate show greyed/disabled meow stats to reinforce that they contribute zero deterrence.
+Cats off-entrance show greyed/disabled meow stats to reinforce that they contribute zero deterrence.
 - **Shadow Bonus (Catch)**
-  - All outer-ring tiles (row `1`, row `5`, column `A`, column `E`) are marked `shadow` except the three gate cells above.
+  - All outer-ring tiles (row `1`, row `5`, column `A`, column `E`) are marked `shadow` except the three entrance cells above.
   - Cats obtain the +1 Shadow Strike bonus only if they initiate their first attack of the turn while standing on any shadow tile.
 The bonus is not tied to the start of turn anymore; it depends on the cell where the attack begins.
   - UI: cat catch number glows red while Shadow Strike is primed.
   - UI: cat catch number bold with red glow while the bonus is active; render these shadow bonus cells darker so the player can plan formations.
-  - Hovering any cell now shows a tooltip that labels the terrain and lists its cat/mouse effects (e.g., shadow = +1 Shadow Strike on the first attack sequence for cats; mice upgrade after eating there; gates enable meow deterrence and spawn entrants).
+  - Hovering any cell now shows a tooltip that labels the terrain and lists its cat/mouse effects (e.g., shadow = +1 Shadow Strike on the first attack sequence for cats; mice upgrade after eating there; entrances enable meow deterrence and spawn entrants).

 ## 9. Resource & State Tracking